-- Transfer of personal data within our infrastructure should be done in a secure manner.
+- Transfer of personal data within our infrastructure should be done securely.

-- Personal data should stay inside the European Union, unless requested by a customer.
+- Personal data should stay inside the European Union, unless transfer outside of the EU is explicitly requested by a customer.

-- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CTO should be informed.
+- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CEO should be informed.